toddcf/code-snippets/css/typography.md

 ### em

 An alternative to `px` is `em`, which is a relative size.
+They are relative to the element they are nested inside of (aka their parent).

+`font-size: 2.oem;`

 ### rem

-Whereas `em` is relative to its parent size, `rem` bypasses the parent size and is relative only to the root size.
+Whereas `em` is relative to its parent size, `rem` bypasses the parent size and is relative only to the root element on the page.
+A good way to do proportional fonts without worrying about what's nested inside of what.

+`font-size: 2.0rem;`

 ## Headings